 Capacity assessments of junctions on the local highway have also been undertaken.
-The analysis has assumed that 240 units would be provided on the Taylor Wimpey land parcel, 95 units on the Anwyl land parcel and 65 units on the Northstone land narcel
+The analysis has assumed that 240 units would be provided on the Taylor Wimpey land parcel, 95 units on The Methodist Church land parcel and 65 units on the Northstone land parcel.